directvt/vtm/doc/architecture.md

 #### Input

-In ANSI/VT TUI mode, the vtm process parses input from multiple standard sources, and forwards it through appropriate channels to the server side using the DirectVT protocol.
+In ANSI/VT TUI mode, the vtm process parses input from multiple standard sources, and forwards it to the desktop server side using the DirectVT transport.
 The set of input sources varies by platform.

 ##### Unix input sources